Planning a trip and wondering about the best places to visit in Santorini?

 That’s where you’ll find the fanciest hotels with killer views of the caldera, plus tons of spots perfect for snapping Instagram pics.

-It’s up at the tippy-top north end of the island, which makes it perfect for catching sunsets—some of the best in the world, they say.
+It’s up at the tippy-top north end of the island, which makes it perfect for catching sunsets – some of the best in the world, they say.

 That way, you’ll dodge the big crowds and really take in the beauty of the town without feeling rushed.
+Trust me on this – watching Oia wake up is magical.

 2. Vlychada Beach